rasiondetrehasarrived/rasiondetrehasarrived/README.md

 extra

-- i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD ONE NOT THE MYTH), semi-past 007n7, semi-two time hahaha... and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas ........ thats it i think
+- i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD ONE NOT THE MYTH), semi-past 007n7, semi-two time hahaha... and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas and semi-john doe from like any game ........ thats it i think

    (i might have more characters i relate to, but not fully kin or maybe i have pounds of kins.) lalalalalala